-- Wash the vehicle first. - Do not use waxes that contain abrasives; use Motorcraft[®] Premium Liquid Wax (ZC-53-A), which is available from your authorized dealer, or an equivalent quality product. - Do not allow paint sealant to come in contact with any non-body (low-gloss black) colored trim, such as grained door handles, roof racks, bumpers, side moldings, mirror housings or the windshield cowl area.
+- Wash the vehicle first. - Use a quality wax that does not contain abrasives.

+• Do not allow paint sealant to come in contact with any non-body (low-gloss black) colored trim, such as grained door handles, roof racks, bumpers, side moldings, mirror housings or the windshield cowl area.
 The paint sealant will "gray" or stain the parts over time.